 For high school coaches without formal nutrition training, Maurer recommends building relationships with certified dietitians and using trusted resources to support their athletes’ needs.
 She warns against giving general advice on supplements, stressing that health conditions like celiac disease or Crohn’s can complicate nutritional recommendations.
 For those interested in incorporating supplements like creatine, she recommends establishing clear guidelines, involving parents, and ensuring athletes meet hydration and dietary standards before considering supplementation.
 Maurer also encourages coaches to stay informed on current nutrition science, as recommendations can change rapidly.

-“My advice to strength coaches is, please find a good sports dietician resource that you can ask questions to,” says Coach Maurer “Because it’s not just about, ‘This Kid asked what protein he should take.
+“My advice to strength coaches is, please find a good sports dietitian resource that you can ask questions to,” says Coach Maurer.
+“Because it’s not just about, ‘This Kid asked what protein he should take.
 So I told him.’
 A lot of times what we assume as strength coaches, but you didn’t realize that kid has celiac disease or Crohn’s disease.
 And now he goes and buys that, and then he has a flare up.
 So it’s not as simple as, ‘Take more electrolytes.’
 Did you know that that kid had high blood pressure?
 So as a strength coach you cannot assume everything is as easy as it seems, or as cut and dry, it is not.”

 Pioneering the Role of Dietitians in High Schools